yukikitayama/leetcode-python/README.md

 inverse ackerman function.

 Space is O(V), because it needs union find data structure to keep track of the root of every vertex.

+### Prim's Algorithm

+Another algorithm to make a minimum spanning tree of a weighted undirected graph.

+**Cut propety** works for the newly added edges described below.
+There are edges which connect two disjoint set, which are cut.
+Picking the minimum weight edge among then connect two disjoint set as minimum spanning tree.

+Prim's algorithm expands the minimum spanning tree by adding vertices.

+#### Algorithm

+1. Make an empty visited set, and a non-visited set initially containing all the vertices.
+2. Remove a vertex from the non-visited, and find the minimum weight edge out from the vertex to an unvisited vertex.
+3. Remove the chosen vertex, treat this connected vertices as a whole, find the minimum weight edge out from the whole to an unvisited.
+4. Repeat until N - 1 edges picked.

+#### Complexity

+- Time is O(E * logV) with binary heap.
+O(V + E) to traverse all the vertices and store them in the heap.
+Getting minimum element from the heap costs O(logV), so O(V + E) * O(logV) = O(E * logV)
+- Space is O(V) to store all the vertices.

+### Dijkstra's Algorithm

+- Solve the shortest path problem in a weighted directed graph with non-negative weights.

+### Bellman-Ford Algorithm

+- Solve the shortes path problem in a weighted directed graph with any weights including negative weights.

 ## Disjoint set
 Disjoint set = union-find.
 The goal is 1. to find whether two vertices share a common ancestor, and 2. connect two